WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Artifacts

-- you can tell CodeBuild to put artifacts to s3 for you
+- you can tell CodeBuild to put artifacts to s3 for you. **By default, CodeBuild will encrypt those artifacts**

 * **by default** the **service role of CodeBuild** gets **s3 star IAM permissions**